siddharth9805/Girlhack_cosmic_weight/README.md

 4. To activate the environment,
     - `venv\Scripts\activate` for windows.
-    - `source venv/bin activate` for linux.
+    - `source venv/bin/activate` for linux.

 5. Install the required packasges using `pip install -r requirements.txt`